partITech/php-tei-client/Readme.md

 # PHP TEI Client

-This is a very simple PHP client for the [Text Embeddings Inference (TEI)](https://github.com/huggingface/text-embeddings-inference) text embedding inference server from Huggingface , which is a blazing fast inference solution for text embeddings models.
+This is a very simple PHP client for the [Text Embeddings Inference (TEI)](https://github.com/huggingface/text-embeddings-inference) server from Huggingface , which is a blazing fast inference solution for text embeddings models.
 This client allows you to easily interact with the TEI server's API endpoints for embedding, reranking, and prediction.

 ## Installation